Etta James: 1938–1959: Childhood and career beginnings

-Jamesetta Hawkins was born on January 25, 1938, in Los Angeles, California, to Dorothy Hawkins, who was 14 at the time.
-Although her father has never been identified, James speculated that she was the daughter of pool player Rudolf "Minnesota Fats" Wanderone, whom she met briefly in 1987.
+James was born Jamesetta Hawkins on January 25, 1938, in Los Angeles, California, to Dorothy Hawkins, who was 14 at the time.
+Although her father was never identified, James speculated that she was the daughter of pool player Rudolf "Minnesota Fats" Wanderone, whom she met briefly in 1987.
 Her mother was frequently absent from their apartment in Watts, conducting relationships with various men, and James lived with a series of foster parents, most notably "Sarge" and "Mama" Lu.
 James referred to her mother as "the Mystery Lady".
 James was raised by relatives and friends during her childhood, and she began regularly attending a Baptist church while in the care of her grandparents.

 James received her first professional vocal training at the age of five from James Earle Hines, musical director of the Echoes of Eden choir at the St. Paul Baptist Church in South-Central Los Angeles.
 She became a soloist in the choir despite her young age and performed with them on local radio stations.
 She quickly gained attention for having a strong voice for a child.
 Hines often punched her in the chest while she sang to force her voice to come from her gut.

 Sarge, like Hines, was also abusive.
 During drunken poker games at home, he would awaken James in the early morning hours and force her with beatings to sing for his friends.
 The trauma of her foster father forcing her to sing under these humiliating circumstances caused her to have difficulties with singing on demand throughout her career.

 In 1950, Mama Lu died, and James's biological mother took her to the Fillmore district of San Francisco.
 Within a couple of years, she began listening to doo-wop and was inspired to form a girl group, the Creolettes (so named for the members' light-skinned complexions).